Drug & Alcohol Policy

 - The penalties that may be imposed upon students for drug above violations occurring on College property, as defined above.

 POSSESSION, SALE AND/OR CONSUMPTION OF NON-PRESCRIPTION AND ILLEGAL DRUGS

-Faith International University has a “Zero-Tolerance” policy regarding the unlawful use, sale, possession or distribution of illegal drugs and alcohol on school property, or as part of any school activity.
+FAITH INTERNATIONAL UNIVERSITY has a “Zero-Tolerance” policy regarding the unlawful use, sale, possession or distribution of illegal drugs and alcohol on School property, or as part of any School activity.
 Misconduct violations relating to the Student, Faculty and/or Employee Codes of Conduct are subject to disciplinary actions.
 Consequences for inappropriate behavior can be severe, up to and including dismissal from the college.
 If any individual is apprehended for violating any alcohol or other drug related law while at a college location or activity, the college will fully cooperate with federal and state law enforcement agencies.
-The university abides by federal Drug-Free Workplace and Drug-Free Schools and Communities Act regulations regardless of individual state legalization.
+The college abides by federal Drug-Free Workplace and Drug-Free Schools and Communities Act regulations regardless of individual state legalization.

 Drugs and/or alcohol use contribute to:

 - 50% of all motor vehicle accidents